Si-Xian/Dashboard---Tableau/README.md

 You can explore the full interactive dashboard on [Tableau Public](https://public.tableau.com/views/ABAV1_17279338119310/VisualizationofSuperstore?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ### Key Features:
-- **Sales Performance**: Visualizes sales and profit trends over time.
+- **Sales Performance**: Visualizes sales and profit trends over time and different regions.
 - **Product Categories**: Breaks down performance by category and sub-category.
 - **Regional Insights**: Includes a map showing sales and profit by region and state.
-- **Customer Segmentation**: Analyzes the purchasing behavior of different customer segments.
+- **Customer Analysis**: Analyzes the customer that repeat purchase, and visualized the customer cohort.

 ### Dataset
 The analysis is based on the **Sample Superstore** dataset, a common dataset for retail sales analysis in Tableau.